+An assault, disorderly conduct, larceny and other criminal charges can all be charged as domestic offenses.
 If the police assert that there is domestic angle to an assault, the prosecution will be for a “domestic assault” rather than just an “assault.”
 If an accused is arrested and charged with a domestic offense, a no contact order will issue in favor of the alleged victim or victims.
 If there is a no Contact order, it will be a crime for the criminal accused to have any contact with the alleged victim.
 The issuance of no contact order may wreak havoc upon the family, especially when the alleged accused and the victim are married or have a child together.
 If the victim and the criminal defendant are residing together then the local police may throw the accused out of his or her residence / home.
 This quasi eviction creates an entirely new set of challenges for the affected family unit.
 In some instances, the accused perpetrator is the sole provider of support for the family and the children.

 Visitation and custodial issue | no contact order

 If there are minor children involved then visitation and custodial issues may arise, immediately.
 The father or mother who was accused of a criminal offense may desire visitation and parenting time with his or her child.
 The alleged victim may or may not want the alleged criminal to visit with the children.
 The defendant may need his personal belongings such as clothes, jacket, personal papers, bills, toiletries, tools, computer, work clothes etc. In some cases the victim obtains a restraining order from the Providence Family Court or the 6th Division District Court.
 The victim may also demand child support.
 Often the criminal defendant has difficulty affording child support after retaining a Rhode Island criminal lawyer.